iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - `High Information Gain` is better ( Explains the split very well )
 - `Information Gain` decides which feature will become `Node` and will `split` the data further for building the **tree**.
-- Split with the `High Information Gain` will be considered as first split and the process will continue untill **IG** becomes 0.
+- Split with the `High Information Gain` will be considered as the first split and the process will continue until **IG** becomes 0.

 ### `Gini Index` ( Checks for `Impurity` in the dataset )